marciok/SALAttributedStringExtentions/README.md

 ## Usage

-You just need to create a new object and set the delegate:
+Just need to create a new object and set the delegate:

 ```objective-c
 SALAttributedStringExtensions *attributedStringExtended = [[SALAttributedStringExtensions alloc] init];